 Why these Italian Amaretti Cookies are truly special

 It was my mother who gave us our Italian heritage and also our love of food.
-Born to Italian parents, she introduced us early to foods that my friends had never heard of, let alone eaten.
-Visits to my ‘Nana’s’ house often meant dodging fresh-made spaghetti draped around the kitchen.
-And I relished trips to the Italian deli to pick up ravioli shells, finely sliced salami, Parma ham, olives and the annual boxed Panettone.
+Born to Italian parents, she introduced foods that my friends had never heard of, let alone eaten.
+Visits to ‘Nana’s’ house often meant dodging fresh-made spaghetti draped round the kitchen.
+And I relished trips to the Italian deli… Picking up ravioli shells, finely sliced salami, Parma ham, olives and the annual boxed Panettone.

 There was always cake or dessert in the house too.
-Mum loved to bake and never needed an excuse to feed us with sweet stuff.
-A meal wasn’t finished until ‘pudding’ had been devoured.
+Mum loved to bake and no excuse was needed to create.

-In memory of my Mum and in celebration of her life and Italian roots, it seemed only fitting to make something authentically Italian and traditional.
+In memory and in celebration of her life and Italian roots, it seemed only fitting to make something authentically Italian and traditional.
 And so came about these Soft Italian Amaretti Cookies… Originally published in 2018.

 What are Soft Amaretti Cookies?

-Traditional in Italy, Amaretti cookies are often shared as gifts and at celebrations.
+Amaretti cookies are traditional in Italy… And often shared as gifts and at celebrations.
 But this particular recipe should not be confused with its dry-baked, crunchy relations.
 Because these are Soft Italian Amaretti cookies… Pungent with an intense almond hit… And a chewy, cracked outer shell surrounding a soft, almost-marzipan centre.

 Known in Italy as Amaretti morbidi (morbidi meaning ‘soft’), they are heavenly rapture for almond lovers.
 But they are also naturally dairy and gluten free… Made with little more than ground almonds, egg white and sugar.
 Even better, Amaretti are incredibly simple to make… A batch can be created from end to end (and probably eaten) in 30 to 40 minutes flat.

-Flavour them with a generous hit of Italian Amaretti liqueur (I use Disaronno).
+Why not flavour them with a generous hit of Italian Amaretti liqueur (I use Disaronno)?
 And for a slightly more intense flavour and aroma, add a little extra almond extract.
 Either way, with their crisp shell and slightly gooey interior, these cookies are difficult to leave alone.
 The solution?
 Plan ahead and make a double batch…

 When to share Amaretti Morbidi